zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-official.md

 # Home Assistant Using the Official Integration

-To integrate your Z-Wave components you can use either the official Home Assistant [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js) and/or MQTT discovery.
+To integrate your Z-Wave components you can use either the official Home Assistant [Z-Wave integration](https://www.home-assistant.io/integrations/zwave_js) or MQTT discovery.
+To read more about the MQTT discovery, see [these docs](/usage/setup?id=home-assistant-using-mqtt-discovery).

+> [!NOTE]
+> Home assistant Z-Wave Integration is the recommended choice as MQTT discovery is much more limited and less maintained.

+## Z-Wave integration

+Home Assistant has an integration for Z-Wave which is based on Z-Wave JS.
+You can read more about this at the [Z-Wave integration](https://www.home-assistant.io/integrations/zwave_js) docs.

+To enable the integration:

-## Z-Wave JS server
+1. Open the Z-Wave JS UI Settings page

-The Z-Wave JS server is the official way to integrate your Z-Wave devices with Home Assistant.
-In order to use it go to Settings, [Home Assistant](/usage/setup?id=home-assistant) and enable the flag **WS Server**.
-Using this method, the official [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js) will automatically create entities in Home Assistant.
+2. Enable the "WS Server" setting in the [Home Assistant](/usage/setup?id=home-assistant) panel

-If you do not need the MQTT features, you can [Disable MQTT Gateway](/usage/setup?id=disable-gateway) and use Z-Wave JS UI as an additional user interface to control your Z-Wave network.
+3. If you do not need the MQTT features, you can [Disable MQTT Gateway](/usage/setup?id=disable-gateway) and use Z-Wave JS UI as an additional user interface to control your Z-Wave network.
+4. Configure the Z-Wave integration in Home Assistant by following [the official docs](https://www.home-assistant.io/integrations/zwave_js)

+Once this has been configured, entities should automatically be created in HA.

-## Assistance with the Official Integration
+### Assistance with the Official Integration

 Should you need support with the official Home Assistant Integration, please consult that project's [documentation](https://www.home-assistant.io/integrations/zwave_js/).